xolox/vim-reload/README.md

 ## Alternatives

-The [ReloadScript](http://www.vim.org/scripts/script.php?script_id=1904) plug-in on [www.vim.org][vim] also supports reloading of Vim scripts, but there are a few notable differences:
+The [ReloadScript](http://www.vim.org/scripts/script.php?script_id=1904) plug-in on [Vim Online][vim] also supports reloading of Vim scripts, but there are a few notable differences:

  * This plug-in focuses on automatic reloading (I'm lazy) while the other one requires manual reloading;